an2ancan/VendingMachine/README.md

 - Central System Communication
     - Collects data from Inventory Management for inventory tracking.
+    - Receives transaction reports from User Interface for user selections.
+    - Communicates with the Product Dispensing System for dispensing products and updating inventory.
+    - Connects to the Maintenance Interface for restocking and inventory checks.
+    -Reports inventory status to the Central System Communication.

+- Central System Communication
+    - Collects data from Inventory Management for inventory tracking.
     - Receives transaction reports from the Payment System.

 - Maintenance Interface